 It is our policy that all employees and directors, as well as their family members, must avoid any activity that is or has the appearance of conflicting with Celldex's business interest.
 This policy is included in our Code of Business Conduct and Ethics.
 All directors and officers of Celldex complete a directors and officers questionnaire at the beginning of each year, in which they are asked to disclose family relationships and other related party transactions.
 Our Audit Committee must review and approve all related party transactions, as defined in Item 404 of Regulation S-K. Our Audit Committee's procedures for reviewing related party transactions are not in writing.
-In fiscal 2008, there were no related party transactions.
-Charles Schaller is a former independent director of Medarex, Inc. which is a principal shareholder of the Company.
-Medarex also has contractual relationships with the Company.
-Mr. Schaller does participate in the review or approval of any matter in which Medarex has a material interest.
+In fiscal 2011, there were no related party transactions.